gieseladev/LyricsFinder/README.rst

 ============

-LyricsFinder is a modular and easily expandable Python Package that is used to extract lyrics from music and return them in a JSON-formatted body, with abilities such as caching.
+LyricsFinder is a modular and easily expandable Python Package that is used to extract lyrics.
 By having the ability to use a combination of a Google Custom Search Engine and a set of extractors for several sources, lyrics are attained with much higher accuracy and generally from the best desired source.